-Healthcare cost 9.0% for 2018, decreasing by 0.5 % trend rate annually to an ultimate rate of 5%
+Healthcare cost trend rate 8.5% for 2019, decreasing by 0.5 % annually to an ultimate rate of 5%

 Thirty-five percent of future retirees with coverage are assumed to elect healthcare coverage.

 Mortality rates were based on RPH-2017 Total Dataset Mortality fully generational using Scale 2017.